Surif: British Mandate

-Jordanian era
+Jordanian rule

 In the wake of the 1948 Arab–Israeli War and the 1949 Armistice Agreements, Surif came under Jordanian rule.

 The Jordanian census of 1961 found 2,827 inhabitants in Surif.

 Post-1967

 Since the Six-Day War in 1967, Surif has been under Israeli occupation.

 Israel has confiscated approximately 1,213 dunams of land from Surif since 2000, and approximately 1,300 dunums of Surif lands will be behind the Israeli West Bank barrier, when it is finished.